wizgrav/clubber/README.md

 ```

-The "adapt" option enables an adaptive mode for the low and high thresholds.
-In this mode the "low" and "high" options become the absolute limits for the thresholds but the actual range adjust within these following the average energy of the band/rect.
+The "adapt" option enables the adaptive mode for the low and high thresholds.
+In this mode the "low" and "high" options become the absolute limits for the thresholds but the actual vertical range of the window constantly adjusts within these limits by following the average energy of the band/rect.
 The option is defined as an array of normalized floats with the 4 following elements:

 * the ratio of max height of the band/rect to set the low threshold below the average energy
 * a smoothing factor for the upper threshold